Android NDK/Native API Guidelines

 3. If libc has an existing preference, use that instead (eg, use pid_t if you’re taking a process ID)

-4. Use int32_t or int64_t for enum params/returns that do not have an explicit backing type.
+4. Use int32_t or int64_t for legacy enum params/returns that do not have an explicit backing type.

 • New enums should define an explicit backing type for the enum to avoid this requirement.

 • Old enums can adopt the old integer argument type as their backing type.
 New functions are then encouraged to use the enum directly.
-Existing APIs are not encouraged to update their signatures, but may do so.
+Existing APIs may update their signatures, but are not required to do so (doing so is especially helpful for Rust callers).

 5. Avoid off_t.